ziruiLiu-g/spotify-floating-lyrics/README.md

 Step 6.
 Enjoy!

-**The Lock icon at the right side of the App can be used to set the app always on Top on the desktop.
-If you want to enter full screen mode on Macos, the lock should not be activated.**
+***The Lock icon at the right side of the App can be used to set the app always on Top on the desktop.
+If you want to enter full screen mode on Macos, the lock should not be activated.***

+***No need to worry about if you need to do all the steps everytime you run the app, the ClientId and ClientSecret and Spotify Login Session will be stored***